wannier-developers/wannier90/docs/docs/tutorial/tutorial_18.md

 -\sigma_{xy} & 0 & 0\\
 0 & 0 & 0
 \end{array}
+\right),
+$$

-\right)$$ where "S" and "A" stand for the symmetric and antisymmetric parts and $\sigma_{xx}=\sigma_{yy}\not=\sigma_{zz}$.
+where "S" and "A" stand for the symmetric and antisymmetric parts and $\sigma_{xx}=\sigma_{yy}\not=\sigma_{zz}$.
 The dc AHC calculated earlier corresponds to $\sigma_{xy}$ in the limit
 $\omega\rightarrow